 - The couple has children that must be accounted for in the agreement

 - The couple decides they no longer want a prenuptial agreement

 How Do I Change My Prenuptial Agreement?

 To modify or revoke your prenuptial agreement, the approval of both spouses will be needed.
-And, you will need the assistance of an experienced family law attorney — Louis P. Winner can help.
+And, you will need the assistance of an experienced family law attorney — Winner Law Group, LLC can help.
 Contact us to discuss the best way to change or cancel your prenup.

 To create an amendment to a prenup, you can either add to the original contract or sign a separate contract that modifies the terms of the initial agreement.
 This is true of revoking a prenuptial agreement as well.
 Your original contract may include terms for what to do if amendments or cancellations are needed.